Caster Semenya: 2015 testosterone rule change

-The IAAF policy on high natural levels of testosterone in women, that had been in place since 2011 was suspended following the case of Dutee Chand v.
+The IAAF policy on high natural levels of testosterone in women, which had been in place since 2011, was suspended following the case of Dutee Chand v.
 Athletics Federation of India (AFI) & The International Association of Athletics Federations, in the Court of Arbitration for Sport, decided in July 2015.
 The ruling found that there was a lack of evidence provided that testosterone increased female athletic performance and notified the IAAF that it had two years to provide the evidence.

 2016

 On 16 April, Semenya became the first person to win all three of the 400 m, 800 m, and 1500 m titles at the South African National Championships, setting world leading marks of 50.74 and 1:58.45 in the first two events, and a 4:10.93 in the 1500 m, all within a nearly four-hour span of each other.
 On 16 July, she set a new national record for 800 metres of 1:55:33.
 On 20 August, she won the gold medal in the women's 800 metres at the 2016 Summer Olympics in Rio with a time of 1:55.28.
 The win reignited controversy over the rules on permissible testosterone levels; immediately after the race Lynsey Sharp, finishing sixth, broke into tears, having previously said that "everyone can see it's two separate races", while fifth-placed Joanna Jóźwik stated "I feel like the silver medalist ...
 I'm glad I'm the first European, the second white", to finish the race.
 Bioethicist Katrina Karkazis criticised the indignant response to Semenya's win as discriminatory.
 Semenya set a new personal best for the 400 m of 50.40 at the 2016 Memorial Van Damme track and field meet in Brussels.